 - Start by stitching your line with the back stitch.
 See how-to directions above.

-Bring your needle with the whipping thread up in the middle of the first stitch and thread it down through the 2nd stitch.
+Bring your needle with the whipping thread up in the middle of the first stitch for the starting point.
+Thread it down through the 2nd stitch.
 If your needle catches on threads from the original stitch, you can let the smooth end of the eye of the needle go first. - Thread your needle and thread up through the next stitch.

 - Continue threading your needle and thread for the entire line.
 You can choose to finish here, which is referred to as the single threaded back stitch.